Skip to content

 Answer: The Mother Road.

-Why it works in the car: People who know the nickname feel clever.
-People who do not know it usually remember it forever.
+Why passengers like it: People who know the nickname feel clever.
+People who don’t usually remember it forever after one telling.

 15. Route 66 ran from Chicago to which California city?
 (Medium)